Eagle Lake Waterfront Cottages Statistics

-Search Eagle Lake Real Estate Listings
+Search Eagle Lake Waterfront Properties

-Eagle Lake Area Information
+Eagle Lake Waterfront Cottages

 Located over 68,000 acres of water, Eagle Lake contains an abundance of options for some of the most picturesque waterfront cottages in Haliburton County, Ontario.

-Eagle Lake is full of upscale neighborhoods that wind around this peaceful lake, containing gorgeous estates that make ideal second homes for weekend getaways or income producing properties.
+Eagle Lake is full of upscale neighborhoods that wind around this peaceful lake, containing gorgeous estates that make ideal second homes for weekend getaways or income-producing properties.

 These Eagle Lake waterfront cottages are located less than five minutes from the town of Eagle Lake, providing residents with easy access to amenities like gas, LCBO, post office, groceries, and a public sandy beach and boat access.

-The town of Haliburton lies just 15 minutes south of Eagle Lake, providing residents with multiple options for shopping, parks and local boutiques.
+The town of Haliburton lies just 15 minutes south of Eagle Lake, providing residents with multiple options for shopping, parks, and local boutiques.

 Eagle Lake itself is made up of multiple secluded inlets and bays, so every waterfront cottage has its own unique view of this incredible lake.